nginx/agent/site/content/configuration-overview.md

 #### NGINX Agent Config Dirs Option

-Use the `--config-dirs` command-line option, or the `config_dirs` key in the `nginx-agent.conf` file, to identify the directories the NGINX Agent can read from or write to.
+Use the `--config-dirs` command-line option, or the `config_dirs` key in the `nginx-agent.conf` file, to identify the directories NGINX Agent can read from or write to.
 This setting also defines the location to which you can upload config files when using a control/management plane.
-The NGINX Agent cannot write to directories outside the specified location when updating a config and cannot upload files to directories outside of the configured location.
+NGINX Agent cannot write to directories outside the specified location when updating a config and cannot upload files to directories outside of the configured location.
-The NGINX Agent follows NGINX configuration directives to file paths outside the designated directories and reads certificates' metadata.
-The NGINX Agent uses the following directives:
+NGINX Agent follows NGINX configuration directives to file paths outside the designated directories and reads certificates' metadata.
+NGINX Agent uses the following directives:

 - [`ssl_certificate`](https://nginx.org/en/docs/http/ngx_http_ssl_module.html#ssl_certificate)